Stealth technology: Research

 In flexible wings, much or all of a wing surface can change shape in flight to deflect air flow.
 Adaptive compliant wings are a military and commercial effort.
 The X-53 Active Aeroelastic Wing was a US Air Force, Boeing, and NASA effort.

-In fluidics, fluid injection is being researched for use in aircraft to control direction, in two ways: circulation control and thrust vectoring.
-In both, larger more complex mechanical parts are replaced by smaller, simpler fluidic systems, in which larger forces in fluids are diverted by smaller jets or flows of fluid intermittently, to change the direction of vehicles.
-Moving mechanical control surfaces cause an important part of aircraft radar cross-section.
+In fluidics, fluid injection into airflows is being researched for use in aircraft to control direction, in two ways: circulation control and thrust vectoring.
+In both, larger more complex mechanical parts are replaced by smaller, simpler, lower mass fluidic systems, in which larger forces in fluids are diverted by smaller jets or flows of fluid intermittently, to change the direction of vehicles.
+Mechanical control surfaces that must move cause an important part of aircraft radar cross-section.
 Omitting mechanical control surfaces can reduce radar returns.
-BAE Systems has tested two fluidically controlled unmanned aircraft, one starting in 2010 named Demon, and another starting in 2017 named MAGMA, with the University of Manchester.
+As of 2023, at least two countries are known to be researching fluidic control.
+In Britain, BAE Systems has tested two fluidically controlled unmanned aircraft, one starting in 2010 named Demon, and another starting in 2017 named MAGMA, with the University of Manchester.
+In the United States, the Defense Advanced Research Projects Agency (DARPA) program named Control of Revolutionary Aircraft with Novel Effectors (CRANE) seeks "... to design, build, and flight test a novel X-plane that incorporates active flow control (AFC) as a primary design consideration. ...
+In 2023, the aircraft received its official designation as X-65."
+In January 2024, construction began, at Boeing subsidiary Aurora Flight Sciences.
+According to DARPA, the Aurora X-65 could be completed and unveiled as soon as early 2025, with the first flight occurring in summer 2025.

 In circulation control, near the trailing edges of wings, aircraft flight control systems are replaced by slots which emit fluid flows.